 The sponsor may create future trusts that follow the same general investment strategy.
-One such trust is expected to be available approximately three months after the Inception Date and upon the trust's termination.
+One such trust is expected to be available approximately three months after the trust's initial date of deposit (the "Inception Date") and upon the trust's termination.
 Each trust is designed to be part of a longer term strategy.